celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 This code creates a Web3 object using the HTTP provider for the Celo network's forno service at https://forno.celo.org.

-##  **Step3:** Create a contract instance
-To interact with a smart contract on the Celo blockchain using `web3.py`, you need to create a contract instance from the contract ABI and bytecode.
+Now that we have setup connection to the celo network, next step is to create a contract instance which will enable us to interact with a smart contract on the Celo blockchain using `web3.py`.We'll be creating the contract instance from the contract `ABI` and `bytecode` as shown below

 ```py
 bytecode ='0x60806040526000805534801561001457600080fd5b50610159806100246000396000f3fe608060405234801561001057600080fd5b50600436106100465760003560e01c806360fe47b11461004b5780636d4ce63c1461009a5780638da5cb5b146100d4575b600080fd5b6100536100e2565b6040518082815260200191505060405180910390f35b61006f6100e8565b6040518082815260200191505060405180910390f35b61008d6100f0565b6040518082815260200191505060405180910390f35b6000809054906101000a900460ff1681565b6000600160009054906101000a900473ffffffffffffffffffffffffffffffffffffffff1673ffffffffffffffffffffffffffffffffffffffff1663a9059cbb6040518163ffffffff1660e01b8152600401808373ffffffffffffffffffffffffffffffffffffffff1673ffffffffffffffffffffffffffffffffffffffff1681526020018281526020019250505060405180910390a15056fea2646970667358221220b3aa7e3faa5eb5ec5b5aeb81cf7ea317e752f969ce92769d9f9dc3f3a1422f2564736f6c634300060b0033' #'0xc2EdaD668740f1aA35E4D8f227fB8E17dcA888Cd'